rapid7/insightconnect-plugins/rapid7_insightappsec/help.md

 # Version History

+* 3.0.0 - Update all actions with better error logging routine and adding all the current endpoints and actions that were missing in previous versions
 * 2.0.0
 * 1.0.2 - Update to v4 Python plugin runtime | Add example inputs
 * 1.0.1 - New spec and help.md format for the Extension Library